zuozhenggh/learning-library/developer-library/converged-db-on-premises/graph/graph.md

     ![](./images/IMGG21.PNG)

-## **Step 5:** Visualize the Graph
+## **STEP 5:** Visualize the Graph

 We will use the Graph Visualization component to run some PGQL queries and visualize the results as a graph instead of a tabular result.
-Make sure that you completed the previous step and that your graph has been loaded into memory and published otherwise this step will fail.
+Make sure that you completed the previous STEP and that your graph has been loaded into memory and published otherwise this STEP will fail.

 GraphViz should be accessible at http://&lt;instance\_ip\_address&gt;:7007/ui